juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 This model can also potentially reduce the costs of running expensive hardware realms by distributing the costs of operation across multiple tenants.

+= Cryptographic Primitives
+As a prerequisite to defining the protocol, we must define several cryptographic primitives that the protocol relies upon.
+Each of these is abstractly described, as the fundamental details of their implementation may evolve.
+For specific algorithms that we recommend as of the writing of this paper, see @Cryptographic_Implementation.

 == Oblivious Pseudorandom Functions (OPRFs)
-An OPRF is a cryptographic primitive that enables a client to securely evaluate a function on a server's input while ensuring the server learns nothing about the client's input and the client learns nothing about the server's input beyond the output of the function.
+An OPRF is a cryptographic primitive that enables a server to securely evaluate a function on a client's input while ensuring the server learns nothing about the client's input and the client learns nothing about the server's key beyond the output of the function.

-Our protocol specifically utilizes OPRFs as described in the working draft by Davidson _et al._ @Davidson_Faz-Hernandez_Sullivan_Wood_2023 as one part of a strategy for registering and recovering secrets on a _Realm_ without revealing a user's _PIN_ to the _Realm_.

-For this paper, we will define the following abstract functions which map to the corresponding operations in the working draft.
+For this paper, we will define an OPRF exchange with the following abstract functions:

 / $"OprfDeriveKey"("seed")$: Returns an OPRF _key_ derived from the provided _seed_.
 The key generated from a specific seed will always be the same.
-/ $"OprfBlind"("input")$: Performs the blinding step for the _input_ value and returns the _blindedInput_.
-This message is sent from the client to the server.
+/ $"OprfBlind"("input")$: Performs the blinding step for the _input_ value and returns the _blindedInput_ and _blindingFactor_.
+This _blindedInput_ is sent from the client to the server.
 / $"OprfBlindEvaluate"("key", "blindedInput")$: Performs the evaluation step for the _blindedInput_ and returns the _blindedResult_.
-This message is sent from the server to the client.
+This _blindedResult_ is sent from the server to the client.
-/ $"OprfFinalize"("blindedResult", "input")$: Performs the finalization step to unblind the _blindedResult_ and returns the _result_.
+/ $"OprfFinalize"("blindedResult", "blindingFactor", "input")$: Performs the finalization step to unblind the _blindedResult_ using the _blindingFactor_ and the _input_ and returns the _result_.
-/ $"OprfEvaluate"("key", "accessKey")$: Computes the unblinded _result_ directly bypassing the blinded exchange.
+/ $"OprfEvaluate"("key", "input")$: Computes the unblinded _result_ directly bypassing the oblivious exchange.

-== Shamir's Secret Sharing (SSS) <SSS>
+== Secret-Sharing Scheme (SSS) <SSS>
-Shamir's Secret Sharing @Shamir_1979 is a cryptographic algorithm that allows a secret to be divided into multiple shares, which are then distributed among different participants.
+A secret-sharing scheme is a cryptographic algorithm that allows a secret to be divided into multiple shares, which are then distributed among different participants.
 Only by collecting a minimum number of shares — typically determined by a _threshold_ specified during share creation — can the original secret be reconstructed.
 This approach provides a way to securely distribute and protect sensitive information by splitting it into multiple fragments that individually reveal nothing about the original secret.

-For our purposes, we will define the following abstract functions for creating and reconstructing shares using this algorithm:
+For this paper, we will define the following abstract functions for creating and reconstructing shares:

-/ $"CreateShares"("threshold", "secret")$: Distributes _secret_ into _N_ _shares_
+/ $"CreateShares"(n, "threshold", "secret")$: Distributes _secret_ into _n_ _shares_
-/ $"RecoverShares"("shares")$: Recovers _secret_ from _N_ _shares_ or returns an error if less than _threshold_ _shares_ were recovered
+/ $"RecoverShares"("shares")$: Recovers _secret_ from _n_ _shares_ or returns an error if $n < "threshold"$

 == Noise Protocol <Noise>
-In some implementations of the _Juicebox Protocol_, such as when utilizing a _Hardware Realm_, it can be necessary to implement additional abstraction layers in communication between the user and the realm software.
-These additional hops introduce the potential for replay of client requests by intermediary parties, potentially allowing a malicious server to make recovery attempts against a user's _secret_.
+In some implementations of the _Juicebox Protocol_, such as when utilizing a _Hardware Realm_, it can be necessary to implement additional abstraction layers in communication between the user and the realm software such that client communication cannot securely terminate within the realm software.
+Often, this might look like a load balancer that services several realms and terminates a TLS connection.
+This introduces the possibility of an intermediary party intercepting requests before they reach the realm software.

-To prevent replay of requests, the _Juicebox Protocol_ allows for realms to optionally generate a 32-byte EC25519 key pair and distribute the public key to its clients.
+To prevent this, the _Juicebox Protocol_ allows for a _Realm_ to optionally generate a 32-byte key pair and distribute the public key to its clients.
 The realm may then implement the NK-handshake pattern of the Noise Protocol @Perrin_2018.
-Utilizing this pre-shared key allows users to establish a secure session directly with the realm software and encrypt each request with a new ephemeral key, regardless of additional hops a request may take to arrive at the _Realm_.
+Utilizing this public key allows users to establish a secure session directly with the realm software and encrypt each request with a new ephemeral key, regardless of additional hops a request may take to arrive at the _Realm_.

-= Protocol
-The _Juicebox Protocol_ can be abstracted to three simple operations — _register_, _recover_, and _delete_.
-These operations, as well as several prerequisites for performing them, are outlined below.

-Protocol clients are expected to be configured with _n_ mutually distrusting realms, each of which will be referred to as _Realm#sub[i]_ from here on.
-The overall security benefits of the protocol are dependent on sufficient distribution across trust domains.

-== Additional External Functions
+== Additional Primitives
-In addition to the previously established _OPRF_ and _SSS_ functions, the following additional functions are necessary to define the protocol:
+In addition to the previously established _OPRF_ and _SSS_ primitives, the following common primitives are necessary to define the protocol:

-/ $"Encrypt"("encryptionKey", "plaintext", "nonce")$: Returns an AEAD encryption of _plaintext_ with _encryptionKey_.
+/ $"Encrypt"("encryptionKey", "plaintext", "nonce")$: Returns an authenticated encryption of _plaintext_ with _encryptionKey_.
 The encryption is performed with the given _nonce_.
-/ $"Decrypt"("encryptionKey", "ciphertext", "nonce")$: Returns the AEAD decryption of _ciphertext_ with _encryptionKey_.
+/ $"Decrypt"("encryptionKey", "ciphertext", "nonce")$: Returns the authenticated decryption of _ciphertext_ with _encryptionKey_.
 The decryption is performed with the given _nonce_.
-/ $"Hash"("data", "salt")$: Returns a fixed 64-byte value that is unique to the input _data_ and _salt_.
+/ $"KDF"("data", "salt")$: Returns a fixed 64-byte value that is unique to the input _data_ and _salt_.
 / $"MAC"("key", "input")$: Returns a 32-byte tag by combining the _key_ with the provided _input_.
 / $"Random"(n)$: Returns _n_ random bytes.
 The _Random_ function should ensure the generation of random data with high entropy, suitable for cryptographic purposes.

-Recommendations on implementing these functions can be found in @Cryptographic_Implementation.

-== Authentication
-To enforce _tenant_ boundaries, a given _Realm#sub[i]_ requires authentication proving that a user has permission to perform operations.

-A _Realm#sub[i]_ aims to know as little as possible about users, and consequently relies on individual tenants to determine whether or not a user is allowed to perform a given operation.

-To cede this control to tenants, a realm _operator_ must generate a random 32-byte signing key ($ "signingKey" = "Random"(32)$) for each _tenant_ they wish to access their _Realm#sub[i]_.
-This signing key should be provided an integer version _v_ and the tenant should be provided a consistent alphanumeric name _tenantName_ that is shared by both the realm _operator_ and the _tenant_.

-Given this information, a _tenant_ must vend a signed JSON Web Token (JWT) @Jones_Bradley_Sakimura_2015 to grant a given user access to the realm.

-The header of this JWT must contain a _kid_ field of _tenantName:v_ so that the _Realm#sub[i]_ knows which version _v_ of _tenantName_'s signing key to validate against.

-The claims of this JWT must contain an _iss_ field equivalent to _tenantName_ and a _sub_ field that represents a persistent user identifier (UID) the realm can use for storing secrets.
-Additionally, an _aud_ field must be present and contain a single hex-string equivalent to the _Realm#sub[i(id)]_ a token is valid for.

-A _Realm#sub[i]_ must reject any connections that:
-+ Don't contain an authentication token
-+ Aren't signed with a known signing key for a given _tenantName_ and version _v_ matching the _kid_
-+ Don't have an _aud_ exactly matching their _Realm#sub[i(id)]_

-From this point forward, this paper will assume all requests contain valid authentication tokens for a given _Realm#sub[i]_ or that an _InvalidAuthentication_ (401) error is returned by the _Realm_.
+= Protocol
+The _Juicebox Protocol_ can be abstracted to three simple operations — _register_, _recover_, and _delete_.

+The following sections contain Python code that demonstrates the work required for each operation.
+For this code, we assume that the protocol has been appropriately configured with _n_ mutually distrusting realms, each of which will be referred to as _Realm#sub[i]_.

-== Storage
+== State
-_Realm#sub[i]_ will store a record indexed by the combination of the registering user's identifier (UID) and their _tenant_.
+_Realm#sub[i]_ will store a record indexed by the combination of the registering user's identifier (UID#footnote[As defined in @Authentication]) and their _tenant_.
 This ensures that a given _tenant_ may only authorize operations for its users.

+Clients do not require any persistent state to recover their secrets and should just rely on the user's _PIN_ input.

 This record can exist in one of three states: